Spacetime diagram

-A spacetime diagram is a graphical illustration of the properties of space and time in the special theory of relativity.
-Spacetime diagrams allow a qualitative understanding of the corresponding phenomena like time dilation and length contraction without mathematical equations.
+A spacetime diagram is a graphical illustration of locations in space at various times, especially in the special theory of relativity.
+Spacetime diagrams can show the geometry underlying phenomena like time dilation and length contraction without mathematical equations.

-The history of an object's location throughout all time traces out a line, referred to as the object's world line, in a spacetime diagram.
-Points in spacetime diagrams represent a fixed position in space and time and are referred to as events.
+The history of an object's location through time traces out a line or curve on a spacetime diagram, referred to as the object's world line.
+Each point in a spacetime diagram represents a unique position in space and time and is referred to as an event.

 The most well-known class of spacetime diagrams are known as Minkowski diagrams, developed by Hermann Minkowski in 1908.
 Minkowski diagrams are two-dimensional graphs that depict events as happening in a universe consisting of one space dimension and one time dimension.
 Unlike a regular distance-time graph, the distance is displayed on the horizontal axis and time on the vertical axis.
 Additionally, the time and space units of measurement are chosen in such a way that an object moving at the speed of light is depicted as following a 45° angle to the diagram's axes.

 Introduction to kinetic diagrams

 Position versus time graphs

-In the study of 1-dimensional kinematics, position vs. time graphs (also called distance vs. time graphs, or p-t graphs) provide a useful means to describe motion.
-The specific features of the motion of objects are demonstrated by the shape and the slope of the lines.
-In Fig 1-1, the plotted object moves away from the origin at a uniform speed of 1.66 m/s for 6 seconds, halts for 5 seconds, then returns to the origin over a period of 7 seconds at a non-constant speed.
+In the study of 1-dimensional kinematics, position vs. time graphs (called x-t graphs for short) provide a useful means to describe motion.
+Kinematic features besides the object's position are visible by the slope and shape of the lines.
+In Fig 1-1, the plotted object moves away from the origin at a positive constant velocity (1.66 m/s) for 6 seconds, halts for 5 seconds, then returns to the origin over a period of 7 seconds at a non-constant speed (but negative velocity).